framefork/typed-ids/README.md

 # TypedIds

-This library provides base classes and tooling to create typed IDs.
+This library provides base classes and tooling to easily and safely create immutable typed Value Object IDs (VO-IDs) internally backed by a UUIDv7 or bigint.

-The original goal was to allow easy and safe creation of Value Objects (VOs) backed by UUIDv7 for Hibernate ORM entities.
-Contributions for other ORMs or alternative JPA implementations are welcome.
+Contributions for serialization libraries, other ORMs, alternative JPA implementations or anything else are welcome.

 ## Why?